 In connection with our initial public offering, we offered first time non-employee directors the opportunity to make a one-time election to participate in a stock purchase and matching grant program, which provides that if the non-employee director purchased shares of our common stock (the "Purchased Shares") (the date of the first such purchase, the "Purchase Date") as part of the directed share program in our initial public offering or, with respect to an individual who becomes a non-employee director after the closing of our initial public offering, at fair value within 30 days following the date the individual becomes a non-employee director, then the company issued pursuant to the 2024 Plan a matching grant of fully vested shares of our common stock (the "Matching Grant Shares") equal to 25% of the aggregate fair value of the purchased shares, up to a maximum aggregate matching grant of \$500,000 per director.
-For any non-employee director who elected to participate in this program, the Matching Grant Shares will be restricted from sale prior to the third anniversary of such non-employee director's Purchase Date, provided that such non-employee director may sell up to 50% of his or her Purchased Shares beginning the day after the first anniversary of his or her Purchase Date, after which all such restrictions will cease.
+For any non-employee director who elected to participate in this program, the Matching Grant Shares are restricted from sale pursuant to the terms of the 2024 Plan as follows: all Matching Grant Shares are restricted from sale prior to the third anniversary of such non-employee director.
+Purchase Date, provided that such non-employee director may sell up to 50% of his or her Purchased Shares beginning the day after the first anniversary of his or her Purchase Date, after which all such restrictions will cease.